emmercm/www/src/blog/_be-a-collaborative-engineer.md

 ---

-maybe also an engineer who invites
+maybe also an engineer who invites feedback? maybe this should be generalized as be an engineer who expresses vulnerability?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjI0MDc0MTQsNTIzNTE2MjM4XX0=
+eyJoaXN0b3J5IjpbNDI5NjM1OTYyLDUyMzUxNjIzOF19
 -->